aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 We compared **TF-IDF + cosine** similarity and **BM25** on our fashion e-commerce corpus using conjunctive queries.
 Since all returned documents contain all query terms, the main differences come from how each method handles **document length** and **term frequency**, especially in a setting with short titles and much richer descriptions.

 For queries like **“ecko unl shirt”** or **“women polo cotton”**, we observed that TF-IDF tends to favor short, title-driven documents, often with *description = "N/A"*.
 Cosine normalization over-penalizes longer descriptions, so products whose titles match the query terms get boosted even if their descriptions add little information.
-In contrast, **BM25 ranks higher those items with longer, more detailed product descriptions** where the query terms appear multiple times (e.g., “single jersey cotton slim fit t-shirt” PREGUNTA: AIXÒ PER QUINA QUERY?).
-Its length normalization (b) and TF saturation let descriptive documents benefit from repeated relevant terms without being overly punished for being longer.
+In contrast, **BM25 ranks higher those items with longer, more detailed product descriptions** where the query terms appear multiple times (e.g., “ecko unltd slim fit cotton woven regular navy blue shirt” for the query “ecko unl shirt”).
+Its length normalization parameter (b) and TF saturation let descriptive documents benefit from repeated relevant terms without being overly punished for being longer.

-For more specific queries such as **“ecko unl men shirt round neck”** or **“biowash innerwear”**, BM25 is better at exploiting rare or attribute-like terms (“round neck”, “biowash”) that appear several times in the description.
-However, TF-IDF still retrieves reasonable results, but the ranking is dominated by very short titles with exact matches, while BM25 surfaces items whose descriptions give more complete product information.
+For **“women polo cotton”**, the difference becomes even clearer.
+TF-IDF ranks polo t-shirts with very short descriptions (3–6 words), while BM25 pushes to the top items with long product descriptions containing multiple repetitions of “cotton”, “polo”, “t-shirt”, and related attributes.
+Some descriptions explicitly contain patterns like **“single jersey cotton slim fit t-shirt”**, which naturally receive higher BM25 scores.
+This shows BM25’s advantage in attribute-rich domains, where meaningful information is often found in long descriptions rather than in titles alone.

-In both models, the query **“casual clothes slim fit”** returns no results, which highlights a limitation of our conjunctive retrieval: if just one term (e.g., “clothes”) is absent from the index, the whole query fails, regardless of the ranking model.
+For **“ecko unl men shirt round neck”**, both models return zero results.
+This highlights a limitation of conjunctive retrieval: if any query term (e.g., “round” or “neck”) does not appear in documents that already satisfy the other terms, the entire query fails regardless of the ranking model.

+The query **“casual clothes slim fit”** also returns no results in both models, reinforcing the same limitation: conjunctive (AND) semantics can be too strict when rare terms are included.

 Overall, in this corpus BM25 provides rankings that are **more aligned with what we would expect from a shopping scenario**: it better exploits detailed descriptions and rare terms, and is more robust to varying document length.
 TF-IDF remains a useful and simple baseline, especially for short, well-focused documents, but it underuses the rich textual information available in many product descriptions.